myitcv/myitcv.github.com/_posts/2014-02-25-row-level-version-control-with-postgresql.md

 * An important note about [executing dynamic commands](http://www.postgresql.org/docs/9.3/static/plpgsql-statements.html#PLPGSQL-STATEMENTS-EXECUTING-DYN)

-Thanks for the PostgreSQL writers and community for what is a great DB.
+Thanks to the many contributors to PostgreSQL and its community for what is a great DB.

 [PostgreSQL]: http://www.postgresql.org/
 [AWS' PostgreSQL RDS]: http://aws.amazon.com/rds/postgresql/